ShrRa/interpython_hpc/_episodes/00-setting-the-scene.md

 > intended for people who have already been developing code in Python (or other languages)
 > and applying it to their own problems after gaining basic software development skills.
 > So, it is expected that you  have some prerequisite knowledge on the topics covered,
-> such as Python imports, variables, and loops, and executing commands in your OS terminal.
+> such as Python imports, variables, and loops, virtual environments, and executing commands in your OS terminal.
 > While we attempted to make the materials clear and understandable to a wide range of expertise levels,
 > if you are not familiar with Python and the command line, we recommend that you e.g. go through one of the entry levels
 > Carpentries workshops, such as [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/).